 - Spell out and capitalize Street when part of a formal street name.
-Lowercase and spell out when used alone or with more than one street name: El Tiseen Street, but El Tiseen and Mohamed Mahmoud streets.
+Lowercase and spell out when used alone or with more than one street name: Teseen Street, but Teseen and Mohamed Mahmoud streets.

 - Always use figures for an address number.